Free Erie County Public Records Lookup (Search Anyone)

 That makes it safe and easy to look up someone’s criminal record — including arrest logs, jail records, and other information related to law enforcement agencies.

-Search the Erie County Jail for Recent Arrests
+Check Erie County Jail for Recent Bookings

 The Erie County Sheriff’s Office operates the county jail and posts a handy online roster of current inmates.1 All you have to do is scroll through the list to find the search subject.
 Inmates are listed in alphabetical order by last name, with male inmates listed first.

 Each listing includes the inmate’s jail ID number, name, and charges along with the name of the court that sent them to the Erie County Jail, the case’s current disposition, projected release date, and total bail.
-The Sheriff’s Office also includes a booking photo for each inmate, making it easy to find someone’s mugshot.
+The sheriff’s office also includes a booking photo for each inmate, making it easy to find someone’s mugshot.

 A screenshot of the list to find the inmates that are listed in alphabetical order by last name, with male inmates listed first.